nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. The system should be usable to someone familiar with typing commands.
+6. The product is not required to have extravagant GUI effects.
+7. Data should be persistent across sessions.
+8. The system should not take more than 2 seconds to respond

 ## Appendix D : Glossary